 A Note About Shoe Appearance

 Coming from healthcare backgrounds, we at Natural Footgear tend to assess footwear from a foot health perspective, first and foremost.
 But we’ll also be among the first to say that a shoe’s appearance does matter.
 In fact, it matters a lot.
 We all have a deep psychological connection to fashion and our appearance, and we tend to buy and use footwear that allows us to look our best.
-It’s not at all unreasonable for you to select a shoe because of how it looks; the whole point of this article, though, is to highlight the many other important objective and subjective factors that we believe you ought to consider during the shoe shopping process.
+The whole point of this article, though, is to highlight the many foot-health-related objective and subjective factors that we believe you ought to consider during the shoe shopping process.
 The best possible scenario of all, of course, is that you find a shoe that ticks off all the foot health boxes and meets your standards for visual appeal.

 Shoe Shopping Checklist